 I have never done any research – will this hurt my chances?

-It is advisable to build experience before applying for DSRF.
-DSRF favors students preparing for senior thesis work and graduation with distinction, but exceptional proposals from rising sophomores and juniors are considered.
+Not necessarily.
+Although DSRF favors students preparing for senior thesis work and graduation with distinction, exceptional proposals from rising juniors are considered.
+The most competitive applications are from students who have already been engaged in research.

 If I am awarded a DSRF, may I enroll in a summer course or work another job?

-Yes, but you must earmark no less than 3 weeks, full time, for your DSRF project.
-The most competitive applications typically demonstrate a longer time period than three weeks.
+Yes, but you must dedicate no less than three weeks, full time, for your DSRF project.

 How many people apply for this program and how hard is it to get in?